Blue Beetle (film): Critical response

 On Metacritic, the film holds a weighted average score of 61 out of 100 from 52 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak reported that moviegoers gave the film an 82% positive score, with 65% saying they would definitely recommend it.

 Mark Kermode of The Guardian gave the film 4 out of 5 stars, writing, "Blue Beetle may be frontloaded with visual fireworks that neatly meld the practical and the virtual, but it is the likable interplay between its down-to-earth characters that gives the film oomph, making it more than just a Shazam-style romp."
 Odie Henderson of The Boston Globe gave the film 3 out of 4 stars, calling it "a watchable time-waster made better by the actors and the cinematography by Pawel Pogorzelski."
 The A.V.
 Clubs Justin Lowe gave it a B− grade, writing, "the filmmakers and the SFX team have created a memorable visual style for the film, supported by a wide array of Latino talent that underpins the authenticity of the narrative and the visuals."
 The Independents Clarisse Loughrey gave it 3 out of 5 stars, calling it "a likeable, if predictable, take on the superhero origin story that at no point invokes time travel, the multiverse, or a ginormous portal in the sky.
 And thank god for that."

 Jake Wilson of The Age was more critical, writing, "Director Angel Manuel Soto and writer Gareth Dunnet-Alcocer do their best to weave a few additional progressive elements into this basically routine production, evidently aimed at younger viewers."
 He gave the film 2.5 out of 5 stars.
 Ed Potton of The Times gave it 2 out of 5 stars and wrote, "Blue Beetle is the latest product off the superhero production line and it's as tediously familiar as rail strikes and rainy Augusts.
 The only thing that differentiates this DC Comics adaptation from its scores of predecessors is the fact that its characters are mostly Latino-American."
-CNN Entertainment's Brian Lowry praised the casting and action sequences, but criticized the villain as "lousy".
+CNN Entertainments Brian Lowry praised the casting and action sequences, but criticized the villain as "lousy".
 He concluded, "Blue Beetle might be able to soar into the stratosphere, but that feels like a hurdle the movie just doesn't clear."